DEFRA/ffc-development-guide/guides/redis-caching.md

 }
 ```

-**NOTE 1** This example will create two caches: the default in-memory one and a new one called `session` that uses Redis
+**NOTE 1**: This example will create two cache clients, the default in-memory cache client and a new cache client called `session` that uses Redis

-**NOTE 2** Hapi will always use the default in-memory cache client unless you specify the `name` when using it (either directly or via the cache policy, see below)
+**NOTE 2**: Hapi will always use the default in-memory cache client unless you specify the `name` when using it (either directly or via the cache policy, see below)

-## Creaing and using a cache policy
+## Creating and using a cache policy

 Lastly we create the cache policy, which is typically how we interact with the cache (see the [catbox policy documentation](https://hapi.dev/module/catbox/api/?v=11.1.1#policy) for more details and how set and get data in the cache).
-)

 When creating a cache policy, if you don't explictily provide the name of a cache client (via the `cache` property), it will use the default cache client.

-To create a cache policy using the default cache client:
+To create a cache policy using a segement within the default cache client:

 ```
 myCache = server.cache({
   expiresIn: 36000,
   segment: 'mySegment'
+  // ... any other configuration
 })
 ```

-To create a cache policy using a named cache client (in this case `session`):
+To create a cache policy using a segement within a named cache client (in this case `session`):

 ```
 myCache = server.cache({
   cache: 'session'
   expiresIn: 36000,
   segment: 'mySegment'
+  // ... any other configuration
 })
 ```